 When setting up success stations it is important to keep some important points in mind.
 What works in your home for a baby under 3 months may change quickly for a baby at 5 months.
 Management will change constantly for the first 3 years!
 How you might ask?
+It is also important to pay attention and continue to strengthen your Dog Aware skills.
+Check out our PDF/video Dare to become Dog Aware.

 Let’s talk about an example.